 Tom joined Comment Central in 2017.
-As well as generating much of our editorial coverage, Tom has a key role in commissioning new writers, be they in Parliament or more widely, as well editing articles before publication.
-He has a degree in French and Russian.
+As well as generating much of our editorial coverage, Tom has a key role in commissioning new writers, be they in Parliament or more widely, as well as editing articles before publication.
+He has a degree in languages.

 Foreign Affairs and Defence Editor

 Andrew joined the Comment Central team in 2017.
 He brings to the role over 25 years in both the UK Diplomatic Service, as well as the EU and NATO.
 He is also Director of Stabilitas Associates, an international relations consultancy.

 Bruce Oliver Newsome, Ph.D., is Lecturer in International Relations at the University of California, Berkeley.
 He specializes in international conflict, counter-terrorism, defence, security, and risk management.
 Previously he was employed by the Defence Academy of the United Kingdom and the RAND Corporation as a consultant policy scientist, when he consulted to agencies and departments of national governments across the world.
 He is the author of more than a dozen books.